Joint ESC WG on e-Cardiology – CinC: Clinical Needs Translational Award (CTA)

 A panel composed of researchers with a clinically oriented profile will assess the submitted papers and choose the winner.
 A member of the winning team will have to present the paper at the Plenary session on the last day of the conference.

-A cheque (US$500 + € 500) will be given to the winning team at the closing plenary session, together with a commemorative diploma for each member.
-Also, the winning abstract and team will be acknowledged in the ESC Working Group on e-Cardiology website and newsletter, and during the ESC Working Groups Award Ceremony & Networking Reception at the annual ESC conference.
+A cheque (US$500) will be given to the winning team at the closing plenary session, together with a commemorative diploma for each member.
+The winning team will also receive a monetary award (€500) from the ESC Working Group on e-Cardiology.

-1.1 – Working Group on e-Cardiology – European Society of Cardiology (ESC)
+1.1 – European Society of Cardiology (ESC) – Working Group on e-Cardiology

 The ESC Working Group on e-Cardiology covers the wide area of specialized computer methods in cardiovascular image and signal processing, computational knowledge discovery, artificial intelligence, predictive modelling, remote monitoring, e-health and mobile applications, and big data analytics.
 It represents an opportunity for cardiologists and scientists from various fields to interact on new topics and new applications of information technology in cardiology.
 The Working Group welcomes suggestions for support and scientific endorsement of consensus documents, standardization reviews, focused seminars and meetings, professional collaboration and exchange programs.